Meno Martha International Menopause Directory

 A note from Cleveland Clinic

 It’s normal to have irregular vaginal bleeding in the years leading up to menopause.
 But if you have bleeding more than a year after your last menstrual period, it’s time to see your healthcare provider.
 It could be the result of a simple infection or benign growths.
-But in rare cases, bleeding could be a sign of uterine cancer”.9
+But in rare cases, bleeding could be a sign of cancer”.9

 Health Topics A-Z